mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/gitlab-connector.md

   - Incremental crawl runs **every 15 minutes** by default.
   - Full crawl runs **daily** to ensure up-to-date indexing.

+## GitLab Server Connector Specifics

+When setting up GitLab Server Connectors, please note the following differences:

+### VPN Gateway Prerequisite

+A VPN gateway is required before establishing a connection.
+Refer to the setup guide for detailed instructions on configuring the gateway.

+### Admin Authentication

+The user account used for authentication must have administrative privileges to correctly support ACL crawling.

+### Public Project Visibility

+For public projects with visibility restricted to project members, GitLab documentation claims that guest roles and above can view Merge Requests (MR).
+However, testing shows that at least a Planner role is required to view MRs. Since Planner roles are not currently supported, access in this scenario is limited to Reporter roles and above.

+### Internal Project Visibility

+For internal projects restricted to project members, although GitLab documentation suggests that Guest roles can view Merge Requests, testing demonstrates that a Reporter role or higher is necessary for MR access.

 ## Next steps